liuvivian625/JobCompare/GroupProject/Docs/TestPlan.md

 - Use JUnit.

 For integration testing:
-- Use AndroidJUnitRunner to facilitate instrumented integration tests.
+- Use Espresso to facilitate instrumented tests.
+- Focus on user's interaction with each component.

 For system testing:
 - Use Espresso to automate user cases.